Shell25/infectPe/README.md

 The second part is the injection of an executable code inside that part.

-The third part changes the behavior of the program, as the injection code is first implemented (not yet done)
+The third part changes the behavior of the program, as the injection code is first implemented.

-The fourth part of the code injection is included in the main part of the program (not yet done)
+The fourth part of the code injection is included in the main part of the program.